aandiron/aandiron.github.io/unpublished/I-want-to-be-your-daddy.md

 "So what exactly do I get for my $7000?" he asked.

 She grinned at him, and pushed him back so he sat on the bed.
 She stepped back, and turned, then turned again, showing him her body.
 She slipped the hem of her shirt up, so he could see her belly with his child contained in it, and then turned again so he could get a full view.
 Then she faced away from him, and bent over.
-She hooked her thumbs over the waist of her pants, and slid them over her ass and down, so he was looking directed at her naked, wet pussy.
+She hooked her thumbs over the waist of her pants, and slid them over her ass and down, so he was looking directly at her naked, wet pussy.

 She turned to face him, and got on her knees.
 She undid his fly and pulled his throbbing cock out.
 She licked her full lips and slipped them over the swollen head of his cock.
 She sucked his dick right up to the edge of cumming.
 She could taste just the tiniest bit of his cum on her tongue.

 "Fuck.
-I forgot you were so good at that!"
+I forgot you were so good at that!" he gasped.

 She pulled her head back and grinned at him, a long wet line slipping transparently from her lower lip.
 She wiped it on the back of her hand.
 "Don't you want to fuck me though?
 Don't you want to fuck this little girl you filled up with your baby?"